ahenderson3223/mri-tissue-segmentation/README.md

 ### Intensity Histogram Analysis Method
 The first method developed was the intensity histogram analysis method.
--The pixel intensities were put in a histogram using OpenCV.
+* The pixel intensities were put in a histogram using OpenCV.
-    -Two minima were found, and the pixels were segmented into three intervals: 0 to first minimum, first minimum to second, second minimum to 255.
+    * Two minima were found, and the pixels were segmented into three intervals: 0 to first minimum, first minimum to second, second minimum to 255.
 The image was then recolored in the

 [About](./AboutTheProject.md)